nghosh24/power-outages/README.md

 # Data Cleaning and Exploratory Data Analysis
 The first step is to clean the data to make sure it is suitable for effective analysis.
 ## Cleaning
 1. I start by dropping irrelevant columns and only keeping the features that I am interested in for analysis.
-These are: 'YEAR', 'MONTH', 'U.S._STATE', 'NERC.REGION', 'CLIMATE.REGION', 'ANOMALY.LEVEL', 'OUTAGE.START.DATE', 'OUTAGE.START.TIME', 'OUTAGE.RESTORATION.DATE', 'OUTAGE.RESTORATION.TIME', 'CAUSE.CATEGORY', 'OUTAGE.DURATION', 'DEMAND.LOSS.MW', 'CUSTOMERS.AFFECTED', 'TOTAL.PRICE',
-        'TOTAL.SALES', 'TOTAL.CUSTOMERS', 'POPPCT_URBAN', 'POPDEN_URBAN',
-        'AREAPCT_URBAN'.
+These are: `YEAR`, `MONTH`, `U.S._STATE`, `NERC.REGION`, `CLIMATE.REGION`, `ANOMALY.LEVEL`, `OUTAGE.START.DATE`, `OUTAGE.START.TIME`, `OUTAGE.RESTORATION.DATE`, `OUTAGE.RESTORATION.TIME`, `CAUSE.CATEGORY`, `OUTAGE.DURATION`, `DEMAND.LOSS.MW`, `CUSTOMERS.AFFECTED`, `TOTAL.PRICE`,
+        `TOTAL.SALES`, `TOTAL.CUSTOMERS`, `POPPCT_URBAN`, `POPDEN_URBAN`, `AREAPCT_URBAN`.

-2. Next, I combine the OUTAGE.START.DATE and OUTAGE.START.TIME columns into one Timestamp object in an OUTAGE.START column.
-I do the same for OUTAGE.RESTORATION.DATE and OUTAGE.RESTORATION.TIME.
-I then dropped the old columns since all the relevant information is in OUTAGE.START and OUTAGE.RESTORATON.
+2. Next, I combine the `OUTAGE.START.DATE` and `OUTAGE.START.TIME` columns into one Timestamp object in an `OUTAGE.START` column.
+I do the same for `OUTAGE.RESTORATION.DATE` and `OUTAGE.RESTORATION.TIME`.
+I then dropped the old columns since all the relevant information is in `OUTAGE.START` and `OUTAGE.RESTORATON`.

-3. Next, I check my outcomes of interest, OUTAGE.DURATION, CUSTOMERS.AFFECTED, and DEMAND.LOSS.MW for values of 0, which are likely indicative of missing values since major outages wouldn't have a duration of 0 minutes, 0 customers affected, or 0 MW of energy lost.
+3. Next, I check my outcomes of interest, `OUTAGE.DURATION`, `CUSTOMERS.AFFECTED`, and `DEMAND.LOSS.MW` for values of 0, which are likely indicative of missing values since major outages wouldn't have a duration of 0 minutes, 0 customers affected, or 0 MW of energy lost.
 I replace 0 values in these columns with np.nan.

-4. I combine 'POPPCT_URBAN', 'POPDEN_URBAN', and 'AREAPCT_URBAN' into one column, 'URBAN,' which accounts for the percent of a state's population is urban, the density of these areas, and normalizing for differences in state land that is urban.
+4. I combine `POPPCT_URBAN`, `POPDEN_URBAN`, and `AREAPCT_URBAN` into one column, `URBAN`, which accounts for the percent of a state's population is urban, the density of these areas, and normalizing for differences in state land that is urban.

 The first few rows of this cleaned DataFrame are shown below, with a portion of columns selected.

 | U.S._STATE   | NERC.REGION   | CAUSE.CATEGORY     |   OUTAGE.DURATION |   CUSTOMERS.AFFECTED | OUTAGE.START        |
 |:-------------|:--------------|:-------------------|------------------:|---------------------:|:--------------------|
 | Minnesota    | MRO           | severe weather     |              3060 |                70000 | 2011-07-01 17:00:00 |